 Tyler Street Garage is easy to spot from Takuntai Square.
 Pop in for Asian food and drink and take in the heritage building feel with its rough brick walls.
 Xuxu (pronounced su-su) is a cosy Vietnamese restaurant and cocktail bar, identified easily as it is the only place on Galway Street and Commerce Street that looks like an overgrown garden.

-Follow your ears to find the The Britomart Country Club, as it is another “hear before you see” bar.
-The Country Club is essentially a garden bar, even on cool evenings it’s nice to sit outside by the outdoor patio heaters.
+Follow your ears to find The Britomart Country Club, as it is another “hear before you see” bar.
+The Country Club is essentially a garden bar, even on cool evenings, it’s nice to sit outside by the outdoor patio heaters.
 Finally, beer-lovers and those who love a quirky sense of style will love Northern Steamship.
 The brewbar on Kent Street has all the Mac’s beer to taste on tap.
 We love the floor lamps hanging from the ceiling.

 Auckland’s main gay scene is on K Road, short for Karangahape Road.